 Both engines were linked to a five-speed gearbox, but the 1.5i could be ordered with a three-speed Hondamatic with lockup torque converter and overdrive top gear.
 The 1.5i also included a stiffer suspension and vented front brakes.
 With the five-speed, Honda claimed the CR-X 1.3 could go from 0-62 mph (0-100 km/h) in a bit under 12 seconds, the 1.5i in less than 9 seconds, respectable performance for a small sports coupe of the time.
 The factory estimated a top speed of 124 mph (200 km/h) for the 1.5i, which was wildly optimistic, probably by as much as 10%.

-Although it would be sold in some markets as a two-seater, the CR-X’s Japanese specifications claimed four-seat capacity thanks to a tiny rear seat on which one or two people could theoretically crouch for short, uncomfortable journeys.
+Although it would be sold in some markets as a two-seater, the CR-X’s Japanese specifications claimed four-seat capacity thanks to a tiny rear seat on which one or two people could theoretically crouch for short (and, for adults, probably very uncomfortable) journeys.
 Honda frankly described this as a “one-mile” seat and we can only assume it was a concession to some marketing demand or regulatory loophole.
 The seat could be folded down for additional cargo space.